masudfcs1/interview-preparation-js/README.md

   ### Data Structures
   1. Explain the difference between arrays and linked lists.
   2. When would you use a hash table vs a binary search tree?
-  3. How does a heap differ from a binary search tree?

   ### Algorithms
   1. Explain time complexity of quicksort in best and worst cases.